hreilly/gvwire-templates/README.md

 All of the linked template images live in the /th.images bucket under /gvwire.
 Images unique to each newsletter are stored in /ftf and further broken down by week.

-Daily newsletters and their component parts (including the original .DOC and the .html) live in Marketing/41- GV Wire/First Things First 2018.
+Daily newsletters and their component parts (including the original .doc and the .html) live in Marketing/41- GV Wire/First Things First 2018.
 The files are further broken down by month and date.

 Once the template has been updated, run it through [https://putsmail.com/inliner].